SoftwareAG/c8y-docs/content/cockpit/working-with-exports.md

    <br>![Add export](/images/users-guide/cockpit/cockpit-exports-button.png)<br>

-2. You will see the following modal with export configuration:
+2. You see the **Generate export** dialog window, which allows you to configure the export further.

    <br>![Export configuration](/images/users-guide/cockpit/cockpit-exports-configuration.png)<br>
    Here you can set: